Poland says four U.S. Thunderbolt planes join exercises

-WARSAW (Reuters) - U.S. A-10 Thunderbolt II attack planes are taking part in military exercises in Poland for the first time, the Defense Ministry said, as part of U.S. attempts to reassure eastern European allies worried by Russia’s intervention in Ukraine.
+WARSAW, March 26 (Reuters) - U.S. A-10 Thunderbolt II attack planes are taking part in military exercises in Poland for the first time, the Defence Ministry said, as part of U.S. attempts to reassure eastern European allies worried by Russia’s intervention in Ukraine.

 The four tank-destroying aircraft are based temporarily at an airbase in Powidz, western Poland, and will be involved in a number of training missions until Friday, Polish army spokesman Artur Golawski said.